 Most adjustable beds can be set to three different basic positions: flat, raised up on one end and raised up on both ends.
 The angle of your head is important too because you want it aligned with your spine which means that a normal flat position may not work for everyone.

 Whichever bed you go for, there will some combination of the above positions available to you.
+The best split king adjustable beds also allow you to set your own position, separately from your sleeping partner.
 All available beds will allow you to get comfortable and reduce weight on those pressure points, whether you prefer to sleep in the fetal position, at a slight angle, need more support under the knees, or any other specific requirements you may have.

 Some of the Normal Adjustable Bed Frame Settings: